 In response to Governor Jerry Brown’s announcement that he reached

-with Assembly Democrats and a couple of Republicans to pass a tax
+a deal with Assembly Democrats and a couple of Republicans to pass a tax

 plan involving the single sales factor for multistate corporations and tax